-- After a complete investigation, the Recorder makes an evaluation
+- After a complete investigation, the Recorder makes an evaluation:

 - If a Recorder will be filing a Complaint, the Subject should be so informed.
 If the Reporter may be a witness or his report may be used as part of the Complaint, he should be so informed.
 If the Reporter requests confidentiality, the Recorder must prepare the Complaint without reference to the Player Memo.
 The Complaint is filed with the appropriate organization’s Charging Party.

 - A Recorder should communicate with the Reporter regarding the status of a Player Memo.
 Given the circumstances of any case and the need to preserve the Subject’s rights of confidentiality, the Recorder has discretion to limit the amount of information given to the Reporter.
-This includes the discretion to tell the Reporter only that (1) the Player Memo was received and is being addressed or (2) the Player Memo was received and the Recorder has concluded the investigation stipulating one of the following results:
+This includes the discretion to tell the Reporter only that (1) the Player Memo was received and is being addressed or (2) the Player Memo was received and the Recorder has concluded the investigation, stipulating one of the following results:

-- The incident was recorded
+- The incident was recorded;

-- The incident was referred for discipline
+- The incident was referred for discipline; or

 - No further action was taken.